Can I Buy Car Insurance After an Accident? Can Insurance Be Backdated?

 Your new car insurance policy will have the highest level of coverage.
 You’re going to max out everything.
 Then, once your car insurance policy is active, you’re going to make a claim for the serious accident that just occurred.

 Unfortunately, car insurance doesn’t work that way.
 You cannot claim an old accident under a new car insurance policy.
-In the best case scenario, your claim will be denied.
-In the worst case scenario, you’ll be accused of insurance fraud and face criminal penalties.
+In the best-case scenario, your claim will be denied.
+In the worst-case scenario, you’ll be accused of insurance fraud and face criminal penalties.

 Can Insurance Be Backdated?

 Some people believe that insurance can be backdated.
 Can you buy car insurance after the incident and then backdate that car insurance to cover the incident?
+Can you buy insurance on the same day that you have an accident?

 You Can Buy Insurance After an Accident